SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 The goal of this tutorial is to understand the following:

-1. How to send a persistent message to a Solace queue
+1. How to send a guaranteed message to a Solace queue
-2. How to bind to this queue and receive a persistent message
+2. How to bind to this queue and receive a guaranteed message

 ## Solace message router properties